tjtanjin/react-chatbotify-docs/docs/api/events.md

 Emitted when notifications are toggled on or off.

 #### Note
-- Requires `settings.event.RcbToggleNotifications` to be set to true.
+- Requires `settings.event.rcbToggleNotifications` to be set to true.
 - Event is **preventable** with `event.preventDefault()`.

 #### Data